Living with animals, as anyone with animals knows, means lots of laughs. And the odd drama. Today we had some animal antics involving duct tape.

-Our brown hen, went all broody in September, just as the temperatures started to go down, and down.
-Still, she was determined, and started sitting on (5) eggs.
+Our little brown hen went all broody back in September.
+Just as the temperatures started to go down, and down.
+Still, she was determined and started sitting on (5) eggs.

 She enjoyed the game for about 5 minutes and then called over the rooster to get rid of me.
-(When he arrived he proceeded to court her and show off his feathers, so I don’t think he saw me as a threat.)
+(When he arrived he proceeded to court her and show off his feathers.
+Perhaps the offending tape was seen as a sort of weirdly sexy lingerie.)

 I waited until the chickens went to bed and she would once again be on her eggs.
-The good thing about where she is nesting is that when I open the lid her backside was to me.
+The good thing about the nesting box she was in was that when I opened the lid her backside was to me.

-There is a great site called Backyard Chickens that is inspirational and informative when it comes to taking care of the feathered kind.
-Once again they came to the rescue with a solution – oil.
-It would appear I was to oil the offending duct taped backside.
+There is a great site called Backyard Chickens.
+It is inspirational and informative when it comes to taking care of the feathered kind.
+Once again they came to my rescue with their experience.
+Yup, even with duct tape.

-With oiled left hand and scissors in the right hand I went to work, oiling and then snipping where a particular resilient feather stayed attached.
-All the while trying to be super cautious so I didn’t snip her – difficult when your sight line is hindered by a mass of feathers and duct tape.
+With oiled left hand and scissors in the right hand I went to work.
+First oiling and then snipping where a particular resilient feather stayed attached.
+All the while trying to be super cautious so I didn’t snip her.
+Difficult when your sight line is hindered by a mass of feathers and duct tape.

 I must say, she was an excellent patient.
 She stayed calm and quiet the whole time.
 I suspect if she hadn’t been broody it would have been a very different story.